n-demidov/fruit-bounty-game-server/README.md

 ## How to play online

-Login in Facebook go to https://apps.facebook.com/fruit-bounty/
+Login in Facebook and open https://apps.facebook.com/fruit-bounty/

 Or you can search the game in Facebook app catalog by key-words like "Fruit's Bounty".